Marco Buschmann: Political career

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 In the 2017 federal elections, Buschmann stood for the FDP in the Gelsenkirchen constituency and was elected to the 19th German Bundestag via 4th place on the North Rhine-Westphalia state list of the FDP.
 In parliament, he was the chief whip of his parliamentary group, in this capacity supporting the group's chair Christian Lindner.
 In addition, he was a member of the Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation; the Committee on Legal Affairs and Consumer Protection; and the Committee on the Scrutiny of Elections, Immunity and the Rules of Procedure.
 He was also an alternate member of the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.

-Federal Minister of Justice, 2021–present
+Minister of Justice, 2021–2024

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, Buschmann was part of his party's delegation in the leadership group, alongside Christian Lindner, Volker Wissing and Bettina Stark-Watzinger.
 Following the negotiations, the FDP entered the government as part of a coalition agreement, and Buschmann took office as Justice Minister in the Scholz cabinet.

 Early in his tenure, Buschmann presented a draft law that would do away with a Nazi-era law forbidding doctors from providing information about abortions.
-Shortly after, he introduced legislation that would cut the red tape required for changing a person's name and gender, abolishing a controversial 1980 law regulating the process.
+Shortly afterward, he introduced legislation that would cut the red tape required for changing a person's name and gender, abolishing a controversial 1980 law regulating the process.

+In October 2023, Buschmann participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.

+According to research by the Frankfurter Allgemeine Zeitung in late July 2024 Buschmann ordered Public Prosecutor General Jens Rommel to release the convicted russian murderer Vadim Krasikov based upon §459a of the code of criminal procedure.
+Krasikov was to be part of a large prisoner exchange, apparently arranged by the Turkish National Intelligence Organization, in which 10 people were sent to Russia, while 16 individuals were freed from russian prisons and transferred to western nations.

+During the German government crisis of 2024, Buschmann announced his intention to step down as Minister of Justice on 6 November 2024, thus following two of the three other FDP ministers out of the traffic light coalition.
+On 7 November 2024, Federal President Frank-Walter Steinmeier dissmised him.